 The tasks in place will help to identify and isolate the key process parameters, and analyze how the production curve depends on these parameters.

 The first phase focused on capability development – implementing the small scale processes into the flow simulator PFLOTRAN, implementing multi-phase flow for flow-blocking analysis and implementing the systems-level decision support toolkit, MADS, into the overall framework with dfnWorks.
 The second phase is focused on using the combined process-level and systems-level framework to perform calibration on the various site datasets (from literature, Apache Corp, and Texas Railroad Commission), perform sensitivity analysis on the process parameters, identify the key parameters, and then summarize recommendations for improving production efficiency.

 The accomplishments to date are as follows:

-The effort to compare the Los Alamos Discrete Fracture Network with conventional approaches, and to identify key gaps in understanding the contribution of tributary zones and matrix processes has been completed with accomplishments listed above in numbers 8, 9, and 10.
+The effort to compare the Los Alamos DFN with conventional approaches, and to identify key gaps in understanding the contribution of tributary zones and matrix processes has been completed with accomplishments listed above in numbers 8, 9, and 10.